vandadnp/swift-weekly/issue05/README.md

 2. In a fluent interface, when a functionality is turned off by default (`false`), do not enable this functionality through a property.
 Rather, create a method that returns `Self` and allows the programmer to enable the functionality.
 This allows for a fluent interface rather than `obj.property = value` type of old fashioned OOP programming.
 3. Fluent interfaces created in the right way eliminate the need of creating a variable pointing to the original object.
 The object is passed to the completion blocks whenever needed.
 4. Fluent interfaces mixed with the Builder pattern allow a class or a structure to Swift to encapsulate its own work within itself, and only expose logical listeners/handlers to the outside world, cutting the workd of the programmer that uses your APIs in half, getting rid of clutter and repetition in their code, getting rid of `if` statements and whatnot.
+5. One of the benefits of the Builder pattern is that the class that is the builder can be passed from one function to another, one by one completing the building process.
+One function can call a specific method on the same builder to complete a specific task, pass the same builder to another function to continue building it until it is fully built.

 References
 ===